cqql/vldt/README.md

 ## Usage

 Let's dive right in with an example.
-We want to validate a representation of a car.
+We want to validate a car.

 ```ruby
 car = {